mickfuzz/phd4/_posts/thesis_chapters/2023-2-2-Literature_review.md

   - Motivation of activity? [pick up from Intro]
       - From Kafai's review (not directly) draw on
       - personal
-      - more general / social / 21st C
+      - more general / social / 21st C, computational fluency
   - Specific techniques and how they align with motivations
     - Instruction
     - UMC and Games - Half-baked games